dart-archive/pub-dartlang/doc/glossary.markdown

 requires it.
 If your package depends on A, which in turn depends on B which depends on C, then A is an [immediate dependency](#immediate-dependency) and B and C are transitive ones.

+### Version Constraint

+A constraint placed on a each [dependency](#dependency) of a package that specifies which versions of that dependency the package is expected to work with.
+This can be a single version (e.g. `0.3.0`), a range of versions (e.g.
+`">=1.2.1 <2.0.0"`), or `any` (or just empty) to specify that any version is allowed.

+[Library packages](#library-package) should always specify version constraints for all of their dependencies, but [application packages](#application-package) should usually allow any version of their dependencies, since they use the [lockfile](#lockfile) to manage their dependency versions.

+See also documentation on [version constraint formatting](/doc/pubspec.html#version-constraints) and [the philosophy behind Pub's versioning scheme](/doc/versioning.html).